-Preemptive rights refers to the right available to the shareholder to maintain his/her ownership stake by giving them the chance to buy a proportional interest in any additional issuance of common stock in future.
+Preemptive rights refer to the right available to the shareholder to maintain his/her ownership stake by giving them the chance to buy a proportional interest in any additional issuance of common stock in the future.
 These are the rights granted to certain equity shareholders under which they are given the option to purchase additional shares of a company’s stock before the same is offered to any new investor.
-These are the rights available to existing shareholders to maintain their proportion of ownership of a company by acquiring the proportional share of additional stock issuances of the company, thereby ensuring that shareholders ownership interest doesn’t get diluted even if company issue more shares.
+These are the rights available to existing shareholders to maintain their proportion of ownership of a company by acquiring the proportional share of additional stock issuances of the company, thereby ensuring that shareholder’s ownership interest doesn’t get diluted even if the company issue more shares.

-- In short, the preemptive rights are important to shareholders because it allows existing shareholders of a company to avoid involuntary dilution of their ownership stake by giving them the chance to buy a proportional interest in any future issuance of common stock.
+- In short, the preemptive rights are necessary to shareholders because it allows existing shareholders of a company to avoid involuntary dilution of their ownership stake by giving them the chance to buy a proportional interest in any future issuance of common stock.

-- Preemptive rights are also known as Subscription rights, Anti-dilution rights or Subscription privileges.
+- Preemptive rights are also known as Subscription rights, Anti-dilution rights, or Subscription privileges.

 Why are Preemptive Rights Important?

 Investing in the initial stage of a company is a risky proposition.
 Early stage investors would like to ensure that the risk they have taken should be rewarded with due returns once the company becomes successful.